 Soon the nurse pulled the sheet back up.
 I tried to pull it back down with my hand that was tied out to my side but the nurse just added more tape to keep the sheet up.
 They were closing up and did not want me to watch the final clean up.
 It was a bit humiliating during the clean up as I was exposed to a room full of doctors.
 This part I would have rather slept through.

 I was wheeled back into my room around 9:30PM.
-I was still numb from my rib cage down.
+My rib cage and everything below it was still numb.
 I stared at the sheet over my feet telling my right foot to move.
 Nothing.
 I touched my waist and could barely feel it.
 It was as if I was touching my skin through a heavy woolen coat.

 The nurse said I had to wait an hour more before I could start eating.
 As soon as that hour was up, Trin made me a turkey sandwich and I ate it up.
 The hospital dinner was brought in and I ate some of it as well, but gave the rest to Trin.
 And then sleep overcame me again.